Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

-When comparing networks of varying scales, i.e., those with shorter versus longer aisle lengths, we maintain a continuous approach: assuming that new sorting tasks emerge with starting points evenly spaced along the boundary and target destinations uniformly spread across the network.
-In a stable operation, the flow distribution of paths under consistent control logic remains analogous across different network sizes, with variations only in total path lengths.
+When comparing networks of varying scales, i.e., those with shorter versus longer aisle lengths, we adopt a continuous approach: we assume that new sorting tasks emerge with starting points evenly spaced along the boundary and target destinations uniformly spread across the network.
+In stable operation, the flow distribution of paths under consistent control logic remains analogous across different network sizes, with variations only in the total path lengths.
 Accordingly, the pattern of unoccupied spaces beneath the upper boundary remains consistent across scales.
-Figure~\ref{fig:RCloss} illustrates this by comparing capacity losses across aisles of diverse lengths.
-Longer aisles tend to exhibit extended periods of spatiotemporal occupation, potentially exacerbating capacity loss — the unoccupied intervals shown in Figure~\ref{fig:RCloss}.
-In consequence, we can reasonably infer that the absolute amount of lost capacity increases quadratically with the number of aisles $(n_h+n_v)$, and the proportion of the lost traffic capacity should grow linearly (because the number of available VPs increases linearly with the length of aisle).
-In summary, the expression of attenuation factor $\beta$ is as follows:
+Figure~\ref{fig:RCloss} illustrates this by comparing capacity losses across aisles of different lengths.
+Longer aisles tend to exhibit extended periods of spatio-temporal occupancy, potentially exacerbating capacity loss--the unoccupied intervals shown in Figure~\ref{fig:RCloss}.
+Consequently, we can reasonably infer that the absolute amount of lost capacity increases quadratically with the number of aisles $(n_h+n_v)$, and that the proportion of the lost traffic capacity grows linearly (because the number of available VPs increases linearly with the length of the aisles).
+In summary, the expression of the attenuation factor $\beta$ is as follows:

 where $a$ and $b$ are two parameters.
-Parameter $a$ is slightly greater than 1 and $b$ is relatively small, indicating that for a small-scale network, the attenuation factor should be close to 1 because there are fewer conflict points in one feasible path.
-We use simulation to obtain the real performance of RC-S and apply linear regression to calibrate the value of the parameters in the attenuation coefficient.
-Experiments show that a proper value is $a = 1.4$, $b= 0.012$.
-Note that, due to the presence of the continuity assumption, there is a certain bias in $\beta$ when the number of aisles is small.
-Specifically, in smaller networks, this factor may overestimate the system's throughput, especially in scenarios where the activation rate of loading stations is low.
+Parameter $a$ is slightly greater than 1 and $b$ is relatively small, indicating that for a small-scale network, the attenuation factor should be close to 1 because there are fewer conflict points in a feasible path.
+We use simulations to obtain the actual performance of RC-S and apply linear regression to calibrate the values of the parameters in the attenuation factor.
+Experiments show that appropriate values are $a = 1.4$ and $b= 0.012$.
+Note that, due to the continuity assumption, there is a certain bias in $\beta$ when the number of aisles is small.
+Specifically, in smaller networks, this factor may overestimate the system throughput, especially in scenarios where the activation rate of loading stations is low.
 This is because some path shapes may not exist in such networks.
 Experimental validation of this effect will be presented in the subsequent section.
-To this end, we derive the final expression of number of occupied VPs:
+To this end, we derive the final expression for the number of occupied VPs: